 What is Kalabasa Pancake?

-Kalabasa or Kabocha Squash is a good source of vitamin A, vitamin B6, phosphorus, fiber, potassium, folate and more!
-It is different from pumpkin but both of them are under the plant family Cucurbitaceae that includes gourds, melons, and cucumber.
-They have different looks on the outside but somewhat similar in the inside.
+Kalabasa or Kabocha squash is a good source of vitamin A, vitamin B6, phosphorus, fiber, potassium, folate, and more!
+It is different from pumpkin, but both are under the plant family Cucurbitaceae, which includes gourds, melons, and cucumbers.
+They have different looks on the outside but are somewhat similar on the inside.
 In terms of cooking, one of them can be used as an alternative to the other.

 Tips and Procedures:

 - Feel free to put any toppings of your choice.

 - You may use pumpkin as an alternative to squash.

 - It is best to use good quality non-stick frying pan in cooking pancakes.